 If you are new to the class, it still shouldn’t take much time to identify the pattern.
 Once you’ve done that, you can take down notes at these signposts instead of trying to cover the entire lecture.

 With Amanote, you can also tag a specific page of the course material as important or as a page that the professor has skipped.
 This is totally time-saving during your study of the course!

 3. Record the lecture if allowed

 Some students are sometimes so focused on their note-taking that they find it difficult to understand the professor.
-As explained earlier, it is crucial to note the key elements but it can be counterproductive to take note of everything the professor says.
+As explained earlier, it is crucial to take notes of the key elements but it can be counterproductive to take note of everything the professor says.

-If you are too afraid to miss something or if you have difficulties to take notes (such as being dyslexic), you can record the lecture.
-Thus, you will have the opportunity to better focus on the important elements and understanding of the subject.
+If you are too afraid to miss something or if you have difficulties taking notes while listening and understanding, you can record the lecture.
+Thus, you will have the opportunity to better focus on the important elements later when at home.
 When you’re revising, if you find that you don’t understand a certain passage, you can go and listen to that passage again.

-When you record a lecture with Amanote, the app synchronize the professor voice with the corresponding slide.
+When you record a lecture with Amanote, the app synchronizes the professor’s voice with the corresponding slide.
 A button “Listen” appears below each page/slide of the course material.
 So, you just have to click on that button to listen to the explanations corresponding to the current page.
-This feature is a considerable time saver.
+This feature is a considerable time saver!